Anello-Photonics/docs-A1/getting_started.rst

     sudo apt install matplotlib
     sudo apt install numpy

-or if you already installed requirements.txt, and ran the program, but had a matplotlib or numpy error, do:
+Or if you already installed requirements.txt and ran the program, but had a matplotlib or numpy error:

 .. code-block:: python